How To Build a Stone and Brick Patio for Your Backyard

 The time this project will take you:

-This how to build a patio bricks project isn’t technically difficult, but be prepared to devote a big chunk of time and energy to it.
+This DIY brick patio project isn’t technically difficult, but be prepared to devote a big chunk of time and energy to it.
 You’ll haul tons of dirt, gravel, stone and brick before you’re done.
 With a small crew of strong and ambitious helpers, you could finish this project in two or three weekends, but working alone at a leisurely pace, you’ll spend the better part of a summer.

 The stones we used: